On the spherical cardioid distribution and its goodness-of-fit: Numerical experiments

-The first experiment evaluates the nominal size of the test under the null hypothesis.
-For that, we use $\mathrm{C}_k(\bmu,\rho)$ as data generating process with $k\in\{1,2\}$, $\rho\in\{0.25, 0.5, 0.75\}$, $d\in\{1,2\}$, and $n=100$.
-Table \ref{tab:h0} shows the rejection percentages at nominal level $\alpha=5\pct$.
-The results indicate that the test approximately maintains the nominal size across the explored configurations, with a variable performance likely due to the relatively small sample size and number of bootstrap replicates.
-At the scenario $(k=1,d=2,\rho=0.75)$ all the test show a conservative behavior, but this can be explained by the fact that the Monte Carlo samples are shared within each row.
+To evaluate the nominal size of the test under $H_0$, we generated samples from $\mathrm{C}_k(\bmu,\rho)$ with $k\in\{1,2\}$, $\rho\in\{0.25, 0.5, 0.75\}$, and $d\in\{1,2\}$.
+Table \ref{tab:h0} reports the rejection percentages at the nominal level $\alpha=5\pct$ for $n=200$.
+The test respects the nominal size well, with only a mild conservativeness for $(k=1,d=2,\rho=0.75)$ at small $n$ that fades as $n$ increases; this can be explained by the fact that the Monte Carlo samples are shared within each row.
+The six tests behave very similarly.